Bible verses about happiness

 A lot of believers say that joy is grander than happiness.
 That happiness is when you focus on a fleeting and worldly feeling, while joy is a posture of your heart rooted in Christ

-I, on the other hand, don’t see it that tightly.
-I understand what the far more knowledgable and saved Christians mean.
-But for me the difference is that I pursue happiness on a daily basis, while joy is found in my overall state of mind.
+I don’t see it like that.
+For me, the difference is that I pursue happiness on a daily basis, while joy is found in my overall state of mind.

 I’m a joyful person that can be unhappy from time to time.

 Thankfully, the Bible tells us that joy is a fruit of the spirit.
-It is a character trait produced by the holy spirit in us, which means that in order to experience real joy we must know Christ and spend time with him.
-Joy has to be cultivated and sought after even in times that are hard.
+It is a character trait produced by the holy spirit in us.

 Before I wrap up this post, I thought it’d be nice to share my favorite verse out of all the bible verses about happiness.
 Phillippians 4:4.

-The reason why I chose that one is because a lot of bible verses on happiness, seem abstract.
+The reason why I like that one is that a lot of bible verses on happiness, seem abstract.
 And at times they are hard to relate to.
 This one on the other hand doesn’t leave room for interpretation.

 It tells us to ALWAYS rejoice in the Lord.
 Simple.

 By simply appreciating God’s goodness and love, I’m reminded that I am already doing fine.
-That joy is available right in this moment, without anything external needed.
+That joy is available right at this moment, without anything external needed.

 How to find happiness in God?

-While the above mentioned bible verses about being happy and enjoying life are a good start when you feel down.
-However, sometimes you need more to get you out of a funk or combat the negative thoughts in your head.
+While the above-mentioned bible verses about being happy and enjoying life are a good start when you feel down.
+I know that sometimes just reading joyful scriptures is not enough.

-Simply writing down three things that you are grateful for each day, helped me focus on the positive things in my life that I might overlook otherwise.
+One thing that I noticed worked wonders when I first started including a gratitude practice in my life is that simply writing down three things that I am grateful for each day, helped me focus on the positive things in my life that I might overlook otherwise.